 Composition means combining various elements of a drawing or painting into a satisfactory whole.
 A good composition will hold the viewers interest and will encourage the viewer to look around the piece and notice all the details after the initial impact.
 So what makes a good composition?

-There is a theory called the ‘Rule of Thirds’ which I have explained in another post What is the Rule of Thirds?.
-This idea is that subjects should be placed in one of the thirds of the piece to create interest.
+There is a theory called the ‘Rule of Thirds’, this idea is that subjects should be placed in one of the thirds of the piece to create interest.
 Subjects in the middle of an artwork are thought to be less interesting.

 Many artists talk about ‘leading in the eye’ to an artwork, taking the viewer into the artwork and making them linger for a while.
 This is often done by having a focal point to draw the viewer in but placing the focal point somewhere slightly off centre.
 A typical example would be a doorway or archway and a path, our eye is automatically going to follow the path and look through the archway or door.